- are they covered by OHS Legislation?

 The duties of employers and self-employed persons towards these people are limited to ensuring that the activities of the company or the workers or the individual do not affect them (their health and/or safety) negatively.
 These duties are not as extensive as those towards employees or contractors - which extend to things such as providing information and training, monitoring health and safety, keeping records and more.
 (See Duties of Employers for more details).

-WorkSafe Victoria has produced a number of publications for volunteer organisations (found on this page of the site Managing Volunteers):
+WorkSafe Victoria has produced a number of publications for volunteer organisations (there may be others, do a search of the WorkSafe site):